mozilla/firefox-browser-architecture/text/0005-architecture-reviews.md

 For both a Roadmap Review and a Design Review the **timetable** is as follows:

-1. Lay the stage.
-The team should document (See "initial meeting" below):
+1. The team should lay the stage (see "initial meeting" below):
+  * Document the **question** (or questions) to be resolved, which should be agreed between the team asking for review and the chair.
-  * Someone to **chair** the review
+  * Find someone to **chair** the review:
     - For a Roadmap Review this will be the *least* senior manager with the ability to address the problem in its entirety.
-    - For a Design Review this will be the an experienced engineer in the problem domain outside of the team willing to put time into the problem.
+    - For a Design Review this will be an experienced engineer in the problem domain outside of the team willing to put time into the problem.
 As engineers don’t review their own code they shouldn’t review their own designs.
-  * The **question** (or questions) to be resolved, which should be agreed between the team asking for review and the chair.
+The principle is to get the most informed and least biased feedback possible.

 2. The team produces a **Review Packet** designed to answer the question identified in step 1.
 The production of the Review Packet is expected to be collaborative and iterative to ensure that the review focuses on the key questions and the team presents its best case.
 This is particularly true of a Roadmap Review where the consequences of the answer are likely to be more significant.
 The Review Packet includes: